uk000/goto/README.md

 - `Tracking Headers Added`: headers added for tracking against invocation responses
 - `Tracking Headers Removed`: one or more tracking headers were removed
 - `Tracking Headers Cleared`: all tracking headers were removed
-- `CA Cert Stored`: CA cert was added for validating TLS cert presented by target
+- `Client CA Cert Stored`: CA cert was added for validating TLS cert presented by target
-- `CA Cert Removed`: CA cert was removed
+- `Client CA Cert Removed`: CA cert was removed
 - `Results Cleared`: all collected invocation results were cleared
 - `Target Invoked`: one or more invocation targets were invoked
 - `Targets Stopped`: one or more invocation targets were stopped